Murom

 Murom (Муром, /ru/) is a historical city in Vladimir Oblast, Russia, which sprawls along the west bank of the Oka River.
 It borders Nizhny Novgorod Oblast and is situated 137 km from the administrative center Vladimir.
-Its population as of the 2021 Census was 107,497.
+Its population as of the 2021 census was 107,497.

+First mentioned in 862, it is one of the oldest cities in Russia.
+It was the center of the Principality of Murom during the Middle Ages.

+Etymology

+The name of the city is derived from the Muroma, a Finnic tribe that inhabited the area.

 History

+Middle Ages

-In the 9th century AD, the city marked the easternmost settlement of the East Slavs in the land of the Finnic Muromians.
-The Primary Chronicle mentions it as early as AD 862.
+In the 9th century, the city marked the easternmost settlement of the East Slavs in the land of the Muroma, a Finnic tribe.
+The Primary Chronicle mentions it as early as 862.
 It is, thus, one of the oldest cities in Russia.
-Circa 900 AD, it was an important trading post from Volga Bulgaria to the Baltic Sea.
+Around 900, it was an important trading post from Volga Bulgaria to the Baltic Sea.

-Between AD 1010 and AD 1393, it was the capital of a separate principality, whose rulers included Saint Gleb, assassinated in AD 1015 and canonized in AD 1071, Saint Prince Konstantin the Blessed, and Saints Peter and Fevronia of Murom, subjects of an opera by Rimsky-Korsakov.
-It was believed to be the home town of the most celebrated East Slavic epic hero, Ilya Muromets.
+Between 1010 and 1392, it was the capital of a separate principality, whose rulers included the saints Gleb, assassinated in 1015 and canonized in 1071, Konstantin the Blessed, and Peter and Fevronia of Murom, subjects of an opera by Rimsky-Korsakov.
+It was believed to be the home town of the Russian epic hero Ilya Muromets.
 The town has a statue which shows Ilya holding the hilt of his sword in the left hand and a cross in the right.

+Along with the Principality of Ryazan, Murom bore the brunt of attacks from the east as it constituted the southeastern border of Russia.
+As a result, Murom became dependent on the other Russian principalities.
+Vasily I of Moscow received the patent for the throne of Murom in 1392 and it was incorporated into the Grand Principality of Moscow.

+Recent history

 On June 30, 1961, Murom was the site of a spontaneous protest and riot against the police and Soviet authorities, following the death in police custody of a senior factory foreman named Kostikov.